alanwardubuntu/xarxes/README.md

 Programming is done in the C language, with some parts (graphical output) in Python.
 Input files are simply in the Comma-Separated-Value (CSV) format.

-All code is licensed for free distribution under the Creative-Commons Share-Alike No-Commercial Licence version 3.0 (CC BY-NC-SA 3.0).
-The full text of this licence may be found here: https://creativecommons.org/licenses/by-nc-sa/3.0/
+All code and other files contained in this repository is licensed for free use and distribution under the Creative-Commons Share-Alike No-Commercial Licence version 3.0 (CC BY-NC-SA 3.0).
+Basically, you can:

+* Use this program freely for non-commercial purposes.
+* Use this program and all data freely for educational/investigation.
+* If you do publish software that is derived from this, or scientific communications, then please do cite us!

+The full
+text of this licence may be found here: https://creativecommons.org/licenses/by-nc-sa/3.0/

 ## Program source code -- the code/ subdirectory